SciCrunch/rdw/README.md

 You need to create at least one user called admin with role 'admin' in the `rd_user` database table.
-All curator users will have the role 'curator' in the `rd_user` table. i After that, you need to copy `$HOME/rdw/rdw.war` to the `webapps` directory of your servlet container (e.g. Tomcat) and start it. i
+All curator users will have the role 'curator' in the `rd_user` table. i After that, you need to copy `$HOME/rdw/rdw.war` to the `webapps` directory of your servlet container (e.g. Tomcat) and start it.
 To login, point your browser to `http://localhost:8080/rdw/`.